Compass Global Logistics Hub: An Industrial Warehousing & Distribution Development

 The meeting was held in six parts over five days with nearly 300 public comments via telephone, and concluded on April 17th, 2020…

-We hope you will join us in saying No to NorthPoint.
+We hope you will join us and Say No to NorthPoint.
 We’ve come too far to quit now.